beeburrt/recursive-recursion/ch1/README.md

 Stack overflow happens when call stack has too many frame objects taking up memory. (see: `shortest.rb`)

 Use a base case to prevent stack overflow.

 Base case: a situation where the function stops calling itself.
 All recursive functions require at least one base case. (see: `shortest_with_base_case.rb`)

+Reaching the base case doesn't necessarily mean reaching the end of the recursive algorithm.
+It only means the base case won't continue to make recursive calls. (see: `count_down_and_up.rb`)

+Everytime a function is called, a new frame is created and pushed onto the call stack and each call stack has it's own version of each local variable.